 - a capacity to conceptualise and analyse individual issues within this broad context;

-- an ability to analyse issues from a broad public interest perspective, taking account of a wide range of information available;
+- an ability to analyse issues from a broad public interest perspective, taking account of the wide range of information available;

 - knowledge of the likely effects of policy choices (drawing on an authoritative understanding of economic, budgetary, social, cultural, political and compliance implications of change); and